drewgingerich/homelab/game-server/docs/decisions/240706-directly-connect-server-and-tv.md

 Spend money on the equipment.

-Need to drill holes in my walls to run the cables from the basement to the living room on the first floor.
+Need to drill holes in my walls to run the cables from the server to the living room.

 ## Context

-I see a few options:

-1. Move the game server to the TV area
-1. Run HDMI and USB cables from the server to the TV
-2. Stream from the server to a thin client connected the TV

-There may be more options with a smart TV, but I don't have one.
+My TV is not a smart TV, so it can't stream games from the server.
+In order to play games, I'll need a way to get the AV to the TV, and to connect USB devices in the living room to the server.

 ### Moving the server